 Peer education allows for information to be more accessible to students from all backgrounds and needs.
 We assist in filling the gap in sex education for both domestic and international students, as we understand that students receive varying levels of sex education before attending UBC Okanagan.

-In order to achieve this, we operate under the following 5 pillars:
+To achieve this, we operate under the following 5 pillars:

 Confidentiality: All information shared with a board member or volunteer of the Sex Positivity Centre is kept completely confidential.